Conilo/automodelcar-cic-ipn/README.md

 ### Autonomous mode
 This mode launches all the nodes needed to run the car on autonomous mode for the next tasks:
+* Driving
+* Intersection approach
+* Waitting
+* Following
+* Move left
+* Move right
+* Passing

-The launch file in charge of running the full autonomus mode is called `full.launch`,this file launches the nodes of
+The launch file in charge of running the full autonomus mode is called `full.launch`,this file launches the nodes of:

-* image processing,
-* lane detection,
+* Image processing: in this node transformations of color and size are executed, in order to apply inverse perspective mapping to make the lines of the track parallel.
+* lane detection: a fine-pix algorithm is applied and with a linear regretion to build the path.
-* crossing detection,
+* crossing detection:
-* obstacle detection, and
-* master,
+* obstacle detection: this node use data received from the lidar and using a variation of the Dbscan algorithm obstacles are found.
+* master: in this node a pile turing machine is implemented to handle the tasks.

 Each of these nodes have their own parameters to be set in the `full.launch` file by the user, those parameters set several characteristics of performance, way of operation among other things.
 The most relevant parameters are mentioned here.

 The first parameter and not related to a node is `debug_mode`.
 Setting true its value will allow to enter in debug mode, if `run_on_car` is also set true an error will occur, both parameters can't be set true simultaneously.
 Setting the value false, normal operation will continue.